Permissions Required for AWS Accounts

 For Network policy: Permission for policy provision, to remove the specified inbound (ingress) rules from a security group.

-For CD Mitigation
+Permissions for CD Mitigation

 Note: This permissions is part of the created AWS Stack that App Analyzer creates during onboarding.
 If the CD Mitigation feature is not required, this permission should be manually removed.